XigmaDev/ReactDashboard/README.md

-# Admin Dashboard Panel with React and Material Tailwind
+# Statistics Admin Dashboard Panel
+# with React and material tailwind